HenrikSamuelsson/2022-Reading-List/meta/tags.md

 Software development process based on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases in an automated manner.

-## Algorithm

-Process or set of rules to be followed, especially by a computer, that solves a problem in a finite number number of steps.